 - 1. Profanity and obscene language are forbidden at all times. - 2.
 Opponents are to be treated with respect. - 3.
 School personnel, coaches from both schools, and officials are to be respected and obeyed at all times by WHS students.
 In particular, name-calling and other remarks addressed to specific individuals are causes for immediate disciplinary action (see section 5). - 4.
-Booing, taunting, the use of offensive chants, or "cheers" are forbidden. - 5.
-Any student creating a dangerous situation by misconduct, either as an individual or as part of a group, will be removed from the contest and may be subject to discipline.
-For a first offense, the student may be barred from spectator attendance at all athletic contests, home or away, for a period of up to two weeks, at the discretion of the supervising school official.
-A second offense may result in barring the student from spectating at all athletic events for a period of up to five weeks, at the discretion of the supervising school official.
-A third offense may result in barring the student from spectating at all athletic events for the equivalent length of a sports season.
-These punishments are based off of the standard ten-week sports season.
-Offenses may be carried over from one season to the next, including over the summer.
-Though unserved penalties carry over from one season to the next, every student starts each school year with no offenses, regardless of what happened the prior school year.
+Booing, taunting, the use of offensive chants, or "cheers" are forbidden. - Any student creating a dangerous situation, either as an individual or as part of a group, will be removed from the event and may be subject to progressive discipline.
+Attending athletic events is a privilege not a right.